-When you create a Container Service for Kubernetes (ACK) managed cluster, you need to create only worker nodes.
-ACK creates and manages the control planes of the cluster.
-This reduces O&M costs and allows you to focus on business development.
+To create a Container Service for Kubernetes (ACK) managed cluster, you only need to create nodes.
+You do not need to maintain control planes.
+The control planes are created and managed by ACK.
+This reduces O&M costs and allows you to focus on application development.
 This topic describes how to create an ACK managed cluster in the ACK console.

 Table of contents